mds-validator/validator.com.au/_source/_mds-validator/major-systems-operations.md

 <li>Table of contents</li>
 </ul>
 ### Access to the MDS Validator
-<p>Access to the MDS Validator is via the following URL:</p>
+<p>Access to the MDS Validator is via the following URL:<a target="blank" href="https://webval.validator.com.au">https://webval.validator.com.au</a></p>
 ### Registering for Access to the MDS Validator
 <p>Please visit <a href="/mds-validator/register-for-mds-online-validator/">Registering for Access to MDS Validator</a></p>
 ### Levels of Access
-<p>There are four levels of access within the MDS Validator: Submitter, Reviewer, Acceptor and Administrator.</p>
+<p>There are five levels of access within the MDS Validator: Submitter, Reviewer, Acceptor, Exporter and Administrator.</p>
-<p>Submittors are usually based in the jurisdiction.
+<p>Submitters are usually based in the jurisdiction.
 A Submitter may:</p>

 - upload and review potential submissions
 - share the file with users within their jurisdiction who have access to that dataset